hamidgholami/accp-cheatsheet/README.md

 	- Use Temporary Security Credentials (IAM Roles) Instead of Long-Term Access Keys
 	- Manage IAM User Access Keys Properly
 - You can enable single sign-on (**SSO**) to your AWS accounts by using **federation** and AWS Identity and Access Management (IAM).
+-  All you can do with an access key once it has been generated is to:
+	- make active
+	- make inactive
+	- delete

 ### Popular HTTTP code
 - A HTTP 200 codes: successful